Mario Budimir: Croatia

 Budimir started his professional career with HNK Hajduk Split, in the season 2004–05.
 In January 2005, he was loaned from Hajduk Split to NK Uskok and in August 2005, he was loaned to NK Mosor.
 He started the season 2005–06 with Hajduk split (appearing in two matches), but he was loaned for the third time to HNK Šibenik in July 2006.

 Ergotelis

-On 10 January 2007, Budimir moved to Greece and signed a four-year contract with Superleague side Ergotelis.
-He developed into the club's first choice striker under coach Nikos Karageorgiou, staying in Crete for six seasons, in which he appeared in 139 Superleague matches and scored 24 goals.
-Until his departure in 2012, after the team was relegated to the Football League, Budimir had become the club's all-time top-scorer in the Superleague, and ranked second all-time top-scorer in all domestic football competitions, behind former teammate Patrick Ogunsoto.
+On 10 January 2007, Budimir moved to Greece and signed a four-year contract with Super League side Ergotelis.
+He developed into the club's first choice striker under coach Nikos Karageorgiou, staying in Crete for six seasons, in which he appeared in 139 Super League matches and scored 24 goals.
+Until his departure in 2012, after the team was relegated to the Football League, Budimir had become the club's all-time top-scorer in the Super League, and ranked second all-time top-scorer in all domestic football competitions, behind former teammate Patrick Ogunsoto.
 Budimir still holds the record for most goals scored for Ergotelis in top-flight and as of 2017, ranks 4th in domestic league overall top-scorers for the club.
-His 139 Superleague caps for Ergotelis also rank him third in top-flight appearances for the club (and 6th in domestic football competitions).
+His 139 Super League caps for Ergotelis also rank him third in top-flight appearances for the club (and 6th in domestic football competitions).